What is an Island?

 The entire world is becoming an archipelago” – Édouard Glissant (1997:194)

 At a time of increasing nationalism and cultural insularity, the need to refresh our understanding of ‘relation’ in the world is more urgent than ever.
-What is an Island? is a durational artistic research event that explores 'relational form' through the concept of archipelagic thinking and collaborative arts practice.
+What is an Island? is an artistic research project which explores 'relational form' through the concept of archipelagic thinking and collaborative arts practice.
 Facilitated by a unique pedagogical programme on a specially commissioned ferry, What is an Island? travelled the West Cork archipelago on a single summer day, in search of a deeper connection between islanders, artists and the world.

-What is an Island? is a partnership event, developed by the BAVA on Sherkin Island @ Dublin School of Creative Arts and GradCAM (DIT), in partnership with CREATE: National Development Agency for Collaborative Arts and Uillinn: West Cork Arts Centre, to present a series of seminars, workshops and exhibitions exploring Art & Archipelagic Thinking in the 21st Century.
+What is an Island? was developed through the BAVA on Sherkin Island @ Dublin School of Creative Arts and GradCAM (DIT) in partnership with CREATE: National Development Agency for Collaborative Arts and Uillinn: West Cork Arts Centre, to present a series of seminars, workshops and exhibitions exploring Art & Archipelagic Thinking in the 21st Century.